TLeng0/devops_workflow/README.md

 In this worflow, ```GITHUB_TOKEN``` is used to authenticate.
 As the ```output``` folder is specified as ```build``` in the ```.eleventy.js``` config file, it also has to be specified in this workflow to publish to ```build``` using ```publish_dir: build```.

-By default, this action will deploy to the ```gh-pages``` branch and Github will automatically deploy it to Pages from there.
+By default, this action will commit the static files to the ```gh-pages``` branch and deploy it from there.